bazelbuild/sandboxfs/INSTALL.md

         and remove the `go_version = "host"` parameter from the `go_register_toolchains` statement.

-1. Run `bazel build //cmd/sandboxfs` to download all required dependencies and build the final binary.
+1. Run `bazel build //admin/install` to download all required dependencies, build the final binary, and build the installation tool.

+1. To copy all binary and data files to the default destination of `/usr/local`, run `./bazel-bin/admin/install/install`.

+    *   You will (most likely) need superuser permissions to install under `/usr/local`, so run the previous command with `sudo`.

+    *   The reason the above command is not `sudo bazel run ...` is because running Bazel under `sudo` will cause a full rebuild of everything.
+        Don't run Bazel as root.
+Instead, just build the installation tool first and run it separately, as described above.

+    *   If you want to install sandboxfs under a custom prefix, run `./bazel-bin/admin/install/install --prefix=/path/to/prefix` instead.

 ## From sources with the Go tools